Characters: X-Men Film Series: X-Men

 - Lightning Bruiser: So fast that time effectively stands still for him when he's moving, and hits with the kind of force that you'd expect from something moving at those speeds.

-- Motor Mouth: Talks as fast as he...just about everything else.
+- Motor Mouth: Talks as fast as he...everything else.
 And good luck shutting him up.

 - Mystical White Hair: Well, silver hair.
 And while he is fond of breaking the law, he's not much of a White Hair, Black Heart like in the comics.